microsoft/rats/README.md

 These _containers_ are then added to a general app as plugins providing an entry point to a whole ecosystem of general _services_.

-### rats-pipelines

-A package to define and run pipelines of _nodes_ (computational tasks) and _edges_ (node dependencies or data dependencies).
-It provides a low-level API to define pipeline execution, task execution and IO management.
-It also provides a high level API to orchestrate running a pipeline locally or in a distributed environment.

-### rats-processors

-A package to create and compose pipelines in a higher level API, where _processors_ (classes or unbound methods) are mapped into _pipeline nodes_, _node ports_ are inferred from the _processors_ signature, and _edges_ are created by connecting the _node ports_ inputs and outputs.
-Pipelines defined this way are immutable objects that can be reused and composed into larger pipelines.

 ### rats-devtools

 A light component to help with the development of the other components.